Art-Sells/Arells/Build-Notes.md

 - Minting [+] allows cropping for preview <Also for Profile Picture Upload

 #### Image (listed as an asset/blockchainaddress)
-- Edit Button next to image for preview.
+- Edit Button next to image for preview (JPEGs as high res as possible)
 - Proof-of-Creation
 - Proof-of-Ownership

 #### Creating Mechanics
 - PAP price calculated 50x from price listed by creator (After Sale: You Keep...
 90%, Buyer Keeps...
 7%, Fees...
 3%)...
-Opposite for Seller
 - 1 Blockchain (Polygon)--- This is automatically chosen for buyer... prices in USDC

 #### Buying Mechanics:
 - Once an NFT is bought, the new price is 50xed from original price.
-- Implement PAP Algo.
+- Implement PAP Algo (After Sale: You Keep...
+7%, Creator Keeps...
+90%, Fees...
+3%)

 #### After Purchase:
  1. "Purchased...
 PAP: $, List For Sale?
 [Yes][No]".